 Planning your Loved One’s Drug Intervention

 A drug intervention needs planning.
 It is important to have a plan for what is going to happen afterward, no matter what the outcome is.
 You can also enlist the help of professionals to guide you through the process if you wish.
 Always remember that the addict is not behaving as themselves, but rather as the drug that has taken over their mind.
-With the right tools, you can get them the help they so desperately need.
+With the right tools, you can get them the help they so desperately need and into one of many drug treatment programs.